Monotone solutions for mean field games master equations : continuous state space and common noise: First order master equations with common noise

 From Cauchy-Schwarz inequality we deduce that

-The requited estimate then easily follows.
-The fact that when $\mathcal{T}$ is non expansive for the $L^2$ norm, then $C$ does not depend on $\lambda$ nor $\mathcal{T}$ can be easily observed at the level of \eqref{eqzbeta}. \end{proof} \begin{Rem} Let us insist that the a priori estimate we just presented is also valid for the master equations \eqref{me2p} and \eqref{mecp}, the proofs of these facts follow exactly the same argument as the one we presented. \end{Rem}
+The required estimate then easily follows.
+The fact that, when $\mathcal{T}$ is non expansive for the $L^2$ norm $C$ does not depend on $\lambda$ nor $\mathcal{T}$, can be easily observed at the level of \eqref{eqzbeta}. \end{proof} \begin{Rem} Let us insist on the fact that the a priori estimate we just presented is also valid for the master equations \eqref{me2p} and \eqref{mecp}, the proofs of these facts follow exactly the same argument as the one we presented. \end{Rem}